anthonywong/chinese-ims-doc/index.rst

 Windows
 *******

-Microsoft Windows provides both Cangjie and Quick, both in version 3.
+Microsoft Windows provides both Cangjie and Quick, both in :ref:`version 3 <versions>`.

 .. note::
     Microsoft Windows is used by virtually everybody in Hong Kong, both at